arjunkomath/netdata-ios/README.md

 Works out-of-the-box with any self hosted Netdata instance

 - ### Push notifications for alerts (beta)
-Get notified when alerts are triggered in your server
+Get notified when alerts are triggered in your server.
+You can find the backend implementation [here](https://github.com/arjunkomath/netdata-functions).

 - ### Open-source
 Open-source iOS, iPadOS and macOS client